 Alfredo Jaar’s photos

-The era and housing programme have long interested the New York-based artist, architect and filmmaker Alfredo Jaar and form the subject of an exhibition featuring a 35-part series of photographs.
+The era and housing programme have long interested the New York-based artist, architect and filmmaker Alfredo Jaar and form the subject of an exhibition featuring a series of his photographs.

 The works serve as both documentation and art.